MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ms.date: 03/21/2022
 ---

-# Debug your Teams app locally
+# Debug Teams app locally

-Teams Toolkit helps you to debug and preview your Teams app locally.
-Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully.
+ Debug is the process of resolving the conflicts to ensure the program runs successfully.
 Visual Studio Code allows you to debug tab, bot, message extension, and Azure Functions.
-Teams Toolkit supports the following debug features:
+Teams Toolkit helps you to debug and preview your Teams app locally and also supports the following debug features:

 * [Start debugging](#start-debugging)
 * [Multi-target debugging](#multi-target-debugging)